 The demand for micellar casein is further fueled by China’s burgeoning functional food and beverage sector.
 With consumers looking for high-quality sources of protein, micellar casein is seeing growth in dairy alternatives, infant nutrition and sports nutrition.

-The increasing awareness about muscle recovery and physiological satiety lasting for an extended period of time has led to the adoption of micellar casein by health-conscious consumers.
+The increasing awareness about muscle recovery and physiological satiety lasting for an extended period has led to the adoption of micellar casein by health-conscious consumers.
 Moreover, government initiatives aimed at promoting local dairy production and fortifying food products with protein are contributing to the market growth.

 Demand for micellar casein has been pushed by Japan’s aging population and increasing interest in functional nutrition.
 Micellar casein is a slow-digesting protein widely used in protein-enriched foods, meal replacements, and clinical nutrition products in an effort to meet the needs of elderly consumers.